robabrazado/adventofcode2024/README.md

 As an aside...I really need a better system for compartmentalizing the different days' solutions.
 I am *certain* I'm committing unbuildable code, so...that sucks.
 Maybe I'll try and straighten that stuff up this weekend (day 7 or 8).

+## Day 6: Guard Gallivant

+Upon initially reading this puzzle, I realize that all that overengineering I gave up on for Day 4 would actually come in handy now, so I should finish Day 4 before going on to Day 6.

+## Day 7: Bridge Repair

+This won't be a full report.
+I've logged answers for Day 7 as far as the puzzle is concerned, but two things remain before I finalize.
+One, I know that my solution is (a) terrible, and (b) badly managed, because I can't switch between solving between part 1 and part 2.
+Two, I'm on the verge of just totally refactoring everything in the project, so (at time of check-in), the Day 7 Solver runs independently of the main entry point and isn't accessible from there (you have to run `Day07Solver.main` directly).
+So...I would like to rewrite the main entry point code, and I also assume I'll be rewriting Day 7 altogether, because the solution is not great.